department-of-veterans-affairs/vets-website/content/pages/life-insurance/disabled-and-terminally-ill.md

 -	Be under 55 years of age when you apply, **and**
 -	Be in good health when you apply

 If you have a TDIP rider on your policy and you become totally disabled, you’ll need to file a claim for TDIP payments.
-To do this, fill out VA Form 29-357 (Claim for Disability Benefits) and mail it to:
+To do this, fill out VA Form 29-357 (Claim for Disability Insurance) and mail it to:

 <dl class="va-address-block">
 <dd>Department of Veterans Affairs</dd>